What are the pros and cons of electric cars?

 However, if the electricity is sourced using renewable sources (such as wind, hydro and solar), the environmental argument against electric cars becomes weaker.
 And the balance has started to shift.

-For the time being at least, electric cars are rather expensive.
-Your cheapest options tend to be electric versions based on the architecture of conventional cars, such as the Vauxhall Corsa-e.
+For the time being at least, electric cars are relatively expensive.
+Your cheapest options tend to be electric vehicles based on the architecture of conventional cars, such as the Peugeot e-208.

-Let’s use the Hyundai Kona Electric as an example.
-At £34,995, it’s over £9,000 more expensive than a basic Kona, and £5,000 more than the flagship Kona Ultimate.
+Let’s use the Hyundai Kona Electric, pictured above, as an example.
+At £34,995, it’s nearly £9,000 more expensive than a basic Kona, and almost £5,000 more than the flagship Kona Ultimate.
 Once you get into the realms of premium brands such as Audi, Mercedes-Benz, Jaguar and Porsche, electric motoring gets very expensive.

-Finally, although they’re very quick and wonderfully quiet, most EVs cannot hold a candle to conventional cars when it comes to driving fun.
-They’re simply too heavy to feel light and agile when cornering, while the weight of the batteries can make for a rather lumpy ride.
+Finally, although they’re very quick and wonderfully quiet, most EVs struggle to compete with conventional cars when it comes to driving fun.
+They’re simply too heavy to feel agile when cornering, while the weight of the batteries can make for a rather lumpy ride.

 There are exceptions to the rule.
-The Porsche Taycan is genuinely rewarding to drive, while the Tesla Model 3 is a very capable all-rounder.
+The Porsche Taycan is genuinely rewarding to drive, for example, while the Tesla Model 3 is a very capable all-rounder.
+And a new generation of electric sports cars is on the way.

 Related Articles